lahmacun/wp-dash-todos/README.txt

 With WP Dash Todos plugin, you can simply add and remove todo list items for yourself in your WordPress Dashboard.

-== Installation ==

-1. Upload `wp-dash-todos.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. You will see your todo list somewhere in admin dashboard

 == Changelog ==

 = 0.1.0 =